-PCF-CD employed 2 staff to run its operations.
-All the administrative services for the PCF-CD for FY2020 were provided by employees of the PAP Community Foundation.
+PCF-CD employed 2 staff to run its programmes and initiatives.
+All the administrative services for the PCF-CD for FY2021 were provided by employees of the PAP Community Foundation.

 UEN NUMBER AND REGISTERED ADDRESS

 UEN Number : T02CC1585L Charity Status : Registered Date of Charity Registration : 25/07/2002